Eller’s goal completes Capitals’ stunning OT win over Sharks

-Evander Kane had his third career hat trick for San Jose, which never trailed before Eller’s game-winner.
+Evander Kane had his third career hat trick for San Jose, which never trailed before Eller’s winner.
 Logan Couture also scored for the Sharks.

 Nic Dowd had a second-period goal for Washington.
 Braden Holtby made 25 saves to snap a three-game losing streak in net and picked up an assist on Eller’s decisive goal, pushing the puck up ice to John Carlson.